thingsboard/thingsboard.github.io/docs/mqtt-broker/user-guide/retained-messages.md

     title: "Delete single.
 Click on the icon 'Delete retained message' and confirm action."
   1:
     image: /images/mqtt-broker/user-guide/ui/delete-retained-messages-2.png
     title: "Delete multiple.
-Select messages you want to delete and click on the 'Delete retained messages' button in the top right corner."
+Select messages you want to delete and click on the 'Delete' icon in the top right corner."

 clear-empty-retained-messages:
   0: